HMV returns to historic Oxford Street shop

 HMV shut the store in 2019 after the retail chain tumbled into administration and was forced to axe stores and jobs.

-HMV is to swing open the doors of its historic Oxford Street store after a four-year absence, with the retailer’s boss saying it is a “great moment” in the chain’s recovery.
+HMV will swing open the doors of its historic Oxford Street store after a four-year absence, with the retailer’s boss saying it is a “great moment” in the chain’s recovery.

-The entertainment chain will host a raft of bands with live performances on Friday, when it welcomes customers to the shop it first opened in 1921.
+The entertainment chain is hosting a raft of bands such as Madness on Friday, when it welcomes customers to the shop it first opened in 1921.

 Owner Doug Putman said he hopes the shop can have “crowds which will shut down the street” again, harking back to memorable visits including Michael Jackson, the Spice Girls and Sir Paul McCartney.